MadelineJune/CyberSecurity/README.md

 ## Latest Cyber Threats

 Many cyber threats are continuously reported.
-Talking about some of the most recent cyber threats that the U.S.U.S., U.K.U.K., and Australia have reported:
+Talking about some of the most recent cyber threats that the U.S., U.K., and Australia have reported:

 **• Dridex malware**: Dridex is a form of malware that targets its victim's banking information.
 Dridex is a multi-purpose financial trojan.
 Since 2014, it has infected systems using phishing emails or existing malware.